 Can employees still use Occasional Parking Permits?

-The Occasional Permit will be replaced by the new Daily Permit.
+The Occasional Permit has been replaced by the new Daily Permit.
 However, employees who already have occasional permits may continue to use them until June 30, 2021.